-On December 21, 2020, the Board of Governors appointed Deloitte & Touche (Ghana) together with Baker Tilly (Liberia), to serve as its external auditors for the audit of the Central Bank of Liberia financial statements from 2020 to 2022.
+On December 21, 2020, the Board of Governors appointed Deloitte & Touche (Ghana) together with Baker Tilly (Liberia), to serve as its external auditors for the audit of the Central Bank of Liberia's financial statements from 2020 to 2022.

-REPORT OF THE BOARD OF GOVERNORS TO THE SHAREHOLDER OF CENTRAL BANK OF LIBERIA
+REPORT OF THE BOARD OF GOVERNORS

-The Governors present their report together with the financial statements of the Central Bank of Liberia ("the Bank") for the year ended December 31, 2020.
+The Governors present their report together with the financial statements of the Central Bank of Liberia ("the Bank") for the year ended December 31, 2021.